MalavikaKalani/Automated-Survey-Application/README.md

 Lastly, you are encouraged to change any of the local positions defined in the scripts according to your preferences for how you would want the survey to be displayed.
 This is just a basic template and features are subject to change.

 ## Project Status
 This survey is complete for now but there is always more progress that can be made in terms of making the code more efficient and adding more features.
 The survey application is in a preliminary stage as it is yet to be used in VR experiments to understand its efficiency better.
 However, once this is combined with future projects, there can be more clarity about its strengths and weaknesses.
+I believe this is a strong starting point to incorporate surveys for participants in virtual reality research without hving to use an external survey platform.

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Areas for improvement:
 - The code could be more succinct and readable.